 Criteria JORC Code explanation Commentary Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
-The total length and percentage of the relevant intersections logged.
-No drilling has been conducted on the project previously.
+The total length and percentage of the relevant intersections logged. • No drilling has been conducted on the project.
 Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
-No drilling has been conducted on the project previously.
-Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+No drilling has been conducted on the project.
+Sampling to date consists of surficial pit sampling, with duplicate samples taken during the program and assay results considered to be repeatable, based on field duplicate results Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
-This work program relates to TEM electrical geophysics, for which multiple non-unique interpretations are possible.
+The drilling program will be based on the results of TEM electrical geophysics, for which multiple non-unique interpretations are possible.
 The receiver was a Geonics Digital PROTEM, with 20 channels.
 The transmitter was a Geonics EM-37 (2.8 kilo-Watt) and the antenna was a Geonics 3D-3 (200 m2 effective coil area).
 With the 200 x 200 m loop, in a centre configuration the transmitted frequencies were 25 Hz &amp; 2.5 Hz.
-The Normalized Current was 1 A and the Transmit Turn-off Time 100 - 120 micro seconds.
+The Normalized Current was 1 A and the Transmit Turn-off Time 100 - 120 u seconds.
 A frequency of 25 Hz was employed throughout the survey allowing secondary magnetic field decay measurements over a total of 20-time channels.
 The transmitter and receiver were linked with a reference cable.
 The transmitter was set to 110 V output producing an average current of 18 amperes, and a turn-off time between 100 and 120 us.
 In addition to the 25 Hz frequency, a lower frequency of 2.5 Hz is usually collected.
-This additional frequency normally allows more
+This additional frequency normally allows more accurate modelling of the discrete-layer